-It was late afternoon and Mr. C and I were on our way back to our cabin in Farr, tired from a full day of exploring sites in the Moray region of Scotland.
+It was late afternoon, and Mr. C and I were on our way back to our cabin in Farr, tired from a full day of exploring sites in the Moray region of Scotland.
 We were driving on the B9089 through the village of Kinloss when I suddenly spotted some intriguing looking ruins out my window.
 I shouldn’t have been surprised – it is Scotland after all.
 You can’t drive five miles without coming upon some treasure or another (you think I jest).
-I had Mr. C turn the car around and though we were already worn out from our long day of adventuring, we ended up spending another hour or so happily exploring what turned out to be the amazing ruins of Kinloss Abbey.
+I had Mr. C turn the car around, and though we were worn out from our long day of adventuring, we ended up spending another hour or so happily exploring what turned out to be the fantastic ruins of Kinloss Abbey.

 We learned that Kinloss Abbey was a Cistercian monastery founded by King David I. One of medieval Scotland’s faithful monastic patrons, it was David who first introduced the Cistercian Order to the country in 1136 with the establishment of Melrose Abbey in the Scottish Borders.
 It was from Melrose that an Abbot and twelve monks were sent to Kinloss in 1150 to colonize King David’s newest religious establishment.

 “The king, while engaged on a hunting expedition, lost his way in a thick wood; and while in extremity, and in answer to his prayers, he received the guidance of a white dove.